yuxuanbrandeis/Julex/main_folder/readme.md

 ## 2018192022 stats analysis

-contains visuals that will be presented as deliverables, will have to keep modify it as we improve flagging reasoning before presentation.
+Contains visuals that will be presented as deliverables, will have to keep modify it as we improve flagging reasoning before presentation.

+## Regression.py
+Contains our methodology on how we want to see the relation between stock price and word count